 - They must also be paid at least the national minimum wage.
 FInd out the National Minimum Wage and National Living Wage rates.

 - If members of your staff are off sick for more than three working days, they may be entitled to statutory sick pay.
 Read more on how to manage absence and sickness.

 - If your employee is pregnant, or is about to or has recently become a parent, they may be entitled to maternity, paternity, adoption leave or shared parental leave.
-Read more on maternity, paternity and adoption.
+Read more on maternity, paternity, adoption and parental leave.
 They may also be entitled to parental leave during the first 18 years of their child's life (longer for a disabled child).
 You must also seriously consider any requests from employees who are carers of adults who wish to work more flexibly.
-See flexible working - the law and best practice.
+See flexible working: the law and best practice.

 - You must treat your employees fairly and avoid discrimination.
 If things do go wrong, all employees are entitled to fair treatment, whether you have to dismiss them, make their position redundant or if you're selling your business.
 Read more on how to prevent discrimination and value diversity.

 - If your employee is disabled, you must make 'reasonable' adjustments to reduce or remove the impact of physical features of your premises if they put the employee at a substantial disadvantage compared with non-disabled employees.
-Read more on access and facilities for disabled people.
+Read more on disabled access and facilities in business premises.

 - Comply with the law when providing goods and services